How Long Can Solar Battery Power a House During an Outage?

 Is getting a solar battery worth it?

-And, of course, there are the local and global impacts of reducing fossil fuel that pollute the air and contribute to climate change.
+And, of course, there are the local and global impacts of reducing fossil fuels that pollute the air and contribute to climate change.